klookingbill/flow-reliability-computation/README.md

+# flow-reliability-computation

+Code developed in CS2820: Introduction to Software Development at the University of Iowa.
+Working in groups of five, we implemented missing classes and debugged existing code to successfully compute flow reliability through determining if a schedule meets all of its given requirements.

 # CS2820 Fall 2024 WARP Project Code

 This code base will be used for the University of Iowa CS 2820 Introduction to Software